IO-Aerospace-software-engineering/Astrodynamics/README.md

 # SDK
 Welcome!

-Astrodynamics toolkit can be seen as an extension and a C++ wrapper of cspice toolkit developped by the JPL.
+Astrodynamics toolkit can be seen as an extension and a C++ wrapper of cspice toolkit(N 67) developped by the JPL.

 This project has been initiated to make life easier for people who don't know cspice.